 A Euro shank has a slightly squared bottom, which can help prevent the ring from spinning.

 In a cathedral mounting, part of the shank slopes up to meet the head of the ring, creating negative space in the shoulders of the ring.

 Curved rings can include classic curve, twist, and freeform designs.
 Wedding rings can feature a single contour custom made to accommodate the large head of a matched engagement ring.
 Twist and freeform designs are playful alternatives the traditional straight line.

 A ring’s profile refers to the shape it would be if sliced in half and viewed as a cross-section.
-Below are the most common profile shapes, though the names used to describe them can vary by country and even jeweler.
+Below are the most common profile shapes used for a wedding band or an engagement ring, though the names for bands may vary by country and even by jewelers.

 A D-shape ring is flat on the inside and domed on the outside, giving the profile a “D” shape